Are ovarian cysts common?

 Who is at risk of developing ovarian cysts?

 Ovarian cysts can occur in women of all ages, but are particularly common in premenopausal women.
 Women may not be aware they have a cyst until symptoms develop.
-Most ovarian cysts in young women are functional cysts that come and go and that develop during the menstrual cycle.
+Most ovarian cysts in young women are functional cysts that come and go and which develop during the menstrual cycle.

 Functional vs non-functional cysts

 Functional cysts develop during a women’s normal menstrual cycle as a result of a hormonal imbalance and are called either a follicular or corpus luteum cyst.
 Functional cysts are common.
+Non-functional (neoplastic) ovarian cysts are less common and grow without the influence of hormones.
+The exact causes of non-functional ovarian cysts are unknown.

 - Follicular cyst: Each month, the ovary grows tiny sacs (follicles) that hold the eggs.
 Follicles release an egg when a woman ovulates.
 A follicular cyst develops when the ovary fails to release an egg or when a follicle in the ovary continues to grow after an egg has been released.